As an event marketer, this situation may sound all too familiar...

 3. Get meetings in your CRM, as soon as they're confirmed

 Your sales reps should be having great meetings at events, but without logging those activities into CRM, no one will ever know they happened.

-4. Give your event credit for driving the meeting
+4. Give your event due credit for driving meetings

 The first step is identifying your key metrics.
 (Check out our Event ROI Worksheet if you need help with that.)
 Then you can build up your baselines by starting to track your next event.

 Give your events (and your team) the credit they deserve